-This report seeks to provide the Committee with data on the number of licences, certificates and permits authorised by the Council in quarter 1 2023/24.
-The majority of these have been authorised by Officers in accordance with approved schemes of delegation.
-Data is provided to Committee on the most recent complete quarters (April to June, July to September, October to December and January to March) together with previous quarters so as to aid comparison between quarters and years.
+The Committee had a report before it that sought to provide data on the number of licences, certificates and permits that had been authorised by the Council in quarter 1 2023/24.
+The majority of those had been authorised by Officers in accordance with approved schemes of delegation.
+Data was provided to the Committee on the most recent completed quarters (April to June, July to September, October to December and January to March) together with previous quarters to help aid comparison between quarters and years.